Acta Scientific Paediatrics

 Haemovigilance, term resulting from the fusion of the Greek word “haema” means blood and the Latin word “vigil” means vigilant.
 The concept of haemovigilance appeared for the first time in France in 1990, almost with the same ideas and the same vision of pharmacovigilance [1].

-Haemovigilance is define as the set of monitoring procedures organized from the collection of blood and its components to the monitoring of recipients, with a view to collecting and evaluating information on unexpected or undesirable effects resulting from the therapeutic use of labile blood products and prevent their appearance [2].
+Haemovigilance is the set of control procedures organized from the collection of blood and its components to the control of recipients, in order to collect and evaluate information on unexpected or adverse effects resulting from the therapeutic use of labile blood products and to prevent their occurrence [2].

 Nowadays, haemovigilance systems have been applied in most developed countries, to monitor adverse events and episodes related to donated blood and transfusions.
 It is recognize as an integral part of the quality management system of a blood transfusion program [3].

-In Morocco, haemovigilance began in 1993 at the Ibn Rochd university hospital in Casablanca; the notification of transfusion incidents did not become a legal obligation until December 05, 2005 [4] with the publication of the text of the law in Official Bulletin n° 5375.
+In Morocco, haemovigilance started in 1993 at the Ibn Rochd University Hospital in Casablanca; the notification of transfusion incidents was made mandatory by law in 2005 [4].

 The functioning of haemovigilance is measured through the traceability of LBPs delivered to healthcare establishments (HE) and the declaration of recipient adverse reactions (RARs).
 This operation requires close collaboration between blood transfusion center (BTC) and healthcare establishments (HE) for the exchange of information between the two establishments.